DRef Manual

 define-locative-alias

-The following functions take a single object definition as their argument.
+The following functions take a single argument, which may be a

 [function] arglist object